algovista-collab/Practical-Statistics-for-Data-Scientists/Chapter 1/Exploratory_Data_Analysis.md

 ### Density Plot (Kernel Density Estimate - KDE)

 * **Meaning:** A smoothing of the histogram, which estimates the probability density function of the data.
 * **Intuition:** Provides a continuous, smooth curve to visualize the distribution, making it easier to identify the shape and central peaks (modes) without the rigid, blocky structure of a histogram.
 It is particularly effective for **comparing the distribution of multiple variables** on the same graph.
+Total area under the density curve is 1, area under the curve between any 2 points on the x-axis correspond to the proportion of the distribution lying between those two points.
 * **Calculation:** It works by placing a small, smooth curve (the **kernel**) over each data point and then summing these curves to get a final smooth density estimate.

 > **Note:** In statistical theory, location and variability are referred to as the first and second moments of a distribution.
 The third and fourth moments are skewness (refers to whether the data is skewed to larger or smaller values) and kurtosis (indicates propensity of the data to have extreme values).